yaourdt/mgos-to-tasmota/README.md

 For your convenience, the table above also lists the matching Tasmota device templates from [templates.blakadder.com](https://templates.blakadder.com) which you can use to configure Tasmota after installation.

+## My device is not listed!

+If your device is not listed, please open a new issue so we can try to make it work.
+Please mention which of the many [Shelly firmware files](https://api.shelly.cloud/files/firmware) is the right one for your device.

 ## Build the firmware yourself